 All prospective students wishing to undertake graduate study at UNC-Chapel Hill should use the online application system.
 Applications must be accompanied by a non-refundable fee for each program to which you are applying.
 For information, requirements, and application forms, please see the Graduate School website.

-The deadline by which the complete application and all supporting materials must be received is Dec.
-13.
+The complete application and all supporting materials must be received online by the Graduate School’s deadline.

 Letters of Recommendation

 Three electronic letters of recommendation from persons qualified to evaluate your academic and professional qualifications are required.
 In order to allow for electronic submission and delivery of your recommendations, you must submit the email addresses of your three recommenders during the application process.
-The deadline for recommendation letters is Dec.
-20. Applicants should check their online application often to make sure recommenders have submitted their letters before the deadline.
+Applicants should check their online application often to make sure recommenders have submitted their letters before the deadline.

 One unofficial transcript from each university attended must be uploaded within the application.
 Unofficial transcripts must be complete (not select courses), issued in the original language, and be accompanied by certified English translations when applicable.
 You should obtain a copy of your unofficial transcript version (obtained from a student account) since “official” transcripts do not scan well.
 Before scanning your unofficial transcript, please read the tips below: